 Elasticsearch field name

-Elasticsearch accepts only lower-case field name and, as such, elasticsearch-hadoop will always convert Hive column names to lower-case.
-This poses no issue as Hive is case insensitive however it is recommended to use the default Hive style and use upper-case names only for Hive commands and avoid mixed-case names.
+Hive is case insensitive while Elasticsearch is not.
+The loss of information can create invalid queries (as the column in Hive might not match the one in Elasticsearch).
+To avoid this, elasticsearch-hadoop will always convert Hive column names to lower-case.
+This being said, it is recommended to use the default Hive style and use upper-case names only for Hive commands and avoid mixed-case names.

 Writing data to Elasticsearchedit